Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: versus for Various Mechanisms

 \section{$\mathbb{E}[\L]$ versus $M$ for Various Mechanisms}

-We empirically investigate the accuracy loss of the query results $f(\bm{x})\in\R^M$ when $M$ is increasing.
-In Figure \ref{fig:scale_study}, by assuming $\Delta_2f=1$, varying $M$ from $10^2$ to $10^{10}$, and fixing $\delta = 10^{-7}$, we plot the expected accuracy loss introduced by our proposed R1SMG, classical Gaussian, and analytic Gaussian mechanism when $\epsilon\in\{0.01,0.1,1\}$.
-Note that we do not include MVG mechanism in the comparison, because (i) it requires the prior knowledge of $\gamma = \sup_{\bm{x}}||f(\bm{x})||_F$, which depends on specific datasets and applications (e.g., see Theorem \ref{mvg_privacyguarantee}), and (ii) the analytic Gaussian mechanism is known to achieve less error than MVG.
+Next, we empirically investigate the accuracy loss of the query results $f(\bm{x})\in\R^M$ when $M$ increases.
+In Figure \ref{fig:scale_study}, by assuming $\Delta_2f=1$, varying $M$ from $10^2$ to $10^{6}$, and fixing $\delta = 10^{-10}$, we plot the expected accuracy loss introduced by the R1SMG, classic Gaussian, and analytic Gaussian mechanisms when $\epsilon\in\{10^{-7},10^{-8},10^{-9}\}$.
+Note that we do not include MVG mechanism in the comparison, because (i) it requires the prior knowledge of $\gamma = \sup_{\bm{x}}||f(\bm{x})||_F$, which depends on specific datasets and applications (e.g., see Theorem \ref{mvg_privacyguarantee}), and (ii) it will introduce more noise than the analytic Gaussian mechanism.

-From Figure \ref{fig:scale_study}, we observe that, for both classical and analytic Gaussian mechanisms, the expected utility loss (i.e., $\Tr[\sigma^2\mathbf{I}_{M\times M}]$ and $\Tr[\sigma_A^2\mathbf{I}_{M\times M}]$) scales linearly with $M$, which validates our theoretical findings in Section \ref{sec:curse}.
-In contrast, as $M$ increases, the expected accuracy loss caused by R1SMG (i.e., $\Tr[\bm{\Pi}]=\sigma_*$) decreases and converges to $\frac{2(\Delta_2f)^2}{\epsilon}$.
-As discussed in Section \ref{sec:discussion_r1smg}, $\sigma_*$ is proportional to $1/\psi$ and $\sqrt{\psi}$ is the result of sine function applied a random angle in high dimension.
-Since the angle quickly approaches to $\frac{\pi}{2}$ as $M$ increases, which causes $1/\psi$ decrease.
-Thus, the proposed R1SMG not only breaks the curse of full rank covariance, but also significantly improves the accuracy (utility) of the perturbed $f(\bm{x})$, as it is able to achieve $(\epsilon,\delta)$-DP by using decreasing amount noise when the dimension of $f(\bm{x})$ increases.
+From Figure \ref{fig:scale_study}, we observe that, for both classic and analytic Gaussian mechanisms, the expected accuracy loss (i.e., $\Tr[\sigma^2\mathbf{I}_{M\times M}]$ and $\Tr[\sigma_A^2\mathbf{I}_{M\times M}]$) scales linearly with $M$, which validates our theoretical findings in Section \ref{sec:curse}.
+In contrast, as $M$ increases, the expected accuracy loss incurred by the R1SMG mechanism (i.e., $\Tr[\bm{\Pi}]=\sigma_*$) decreases and converges to $\frac{2(\Delta_2f)^2}{\epsilon}$.
+Thus, the R1SMG mechanism not only breaks the curse of full-rank covariance matrices, but also significantly improves the accuracy (utility) of the perturbed $f(\bm{x})$, as it is able to achieve $(\epsilon,\delta)$-DP by using much weaker noise even when the dimension of $f(\bm{x})$ increases.